 2. Chilton JA, Wong-Kim E, Guidry JJ, Gor BJ, Jones L. The Utility of a Connecting Framework to Facilitate Understanding of and Reduce the Disparities in Hospice Care Experienced by Racial and Ethnic Minorities.
 Primary Psychiatry.
 2008; 15(10): 38-44.

-5. Sun A, Zhang J, Tsoh J, Wong-Kim E, Chow E. The Effectiveness in Utilizing Chinese Media to Promote Breast Health among Chinese Women.
+5. Sun A, Zhang J, Tsoh J, Wong-Kim E. and Chow E. The Effectiveness in Utilizing Chinese Media to Promote Breast Health among Chinese Women.
 Journal of Health Communications.
 2007; 12: 157-171.

-10. Wong-Kim E, Sun A, Merighi J, Chow E. Understanding quality-of-life issues in Chinese women with breast cancer.
-A qualitative investigation.
+8. Wong-Kim E, Sun A, Merighi J, and Chow E. Understanding quality-of-life issues in Chinese women with breast cancer: A qualitative investigation.
 Cancer Control: Cancer Culture and Literacy Supplement.
 2005; 6-12.

-13. Langworthy C, Wong-Kim E. Asian Americans with disabilities: Influence of the Disability Rights Movement on culturally competent social work practice.
+11. Langworthy C. and Wong-Kim E. Asian Americans with disabilities: Influence of the Disability Rights Movement on culturally competent social work practice.
 The Review of Disability Studies.
 2004; 1(2): 80-87.